 The iPhone is able to read NFC tags, but only properly encoded messages within the main memory space.
 Technically, this correct encoding follows a universally recognised data structure called NDEF which stands for 'NFC Data Exchange Format'.

-With the latest operating system iOS13, the iPhone (7,8,X,Xs,Xr,11,11Pro) is able to also read the tags'a UID (unique ID), encode tags and perform additional tag functions.
+With the latest operating system iOS13 as well as the newest operating system iOS 16, the iPhone (7,8,X,Xs,Xr,11,12, 13 and 14) is able to also read the tags'a UID (unique ID), encode tags and perform additional tag functions.

 If you want to test, for example, opening a web address on a tag, you have three options.
 The first is to have the web address encoded onto the tags when you purchase them.
 Seritag can do this for you easily.